 - If questions are not clear or are misleading, then unreliable answers will be given

 - Time-consuming and expensive to carry out research, collate and analyse them.

 - Interviews: interviewer will have ready-made questions for the interviewee.

 - Interviewer is able to explain questions that the interviewee doesn’t understand and can also ask follow-up questions

 - The interviewer could lead and influence the interviewee to answer a certain way.
-For example, by phrasing a question such as ‘Would you buy this product’ to ‘But, you would definitely buy this product, right?’ to which the customer in order to appear polite would say yes when in actuality they wouldn’t buy the product.
+For example, by rephrasing a question such as ‘Would you buy this product’ to ‘But, you would definitely buy this product, right?’ to which the customer in order to appear polite would say yes when in actuality they wouldn’t buy the product.